chulminy/AE_ENVE_GEOE_121/README.md

 Note the full schedule can be found from [**here**](#calendar)

-## Online Schedule for the first three weeks (prior to Jan 24)
+## Online Schedule for the first three weeks (prior to Jan 27)
-Please see a recent announcement regarding the winter term: https://uwaterloo.ca/coronavirus/news/preparing-online-start-winter-term
+Please see a recent announcement regarding the winter term: https://uwaterloo.ca/coronavirus/news/extending-remote-work-and-learning-january-27

-* All in-person classes on Jan 5, 10, 12, 17, and 19 will be canceled.
+* All in-person classes on Jan 5, 10, 12, 17, 19, 24, and 26 will be canceled.
 * All in-person labs on Jan 6, 13, and 20 will be canceled.
 * The make-up class on Jan 12 will be canceled.
-* Students need to watch per-recorded video lectures for Module 01 and 02
+* Students need to watch per-recorded video lectures for Module 01, 02, and 03
-* There will be three live lectures at the class time on every Wednesday.
+* There will be three live lectures at the class time on every Wednesday (except for Jan 26).
 We are going to have a MS team meeting in our class MS team channel.
 Here are the detailed schedules:

 |Time|Topic|Preparation|
 |:----|:-----|:----|